 Helping children to develop self-discipline and to conduct themselves in an acceptable manner is a major behavioral objective of the school as well as of the home.
-Parents may assume that a student's behavior is satisfactory unless they are notified by telephone or by letter.
-In most cases the call or letter will suffice.
-If not, the parents may be asked to come to the school for a conference in order to affect an acceptable solution to the problem.
+Parents may assume that a student's behavior is satisfactory or better unless they are notified by telephone or by letter.
+In most cases it is believed that the call or letter will suffice -- if not, the parents may be asked to come to the school for a conference in order to affect an acceptable solution to the problem.